 The respondent says: "He slapped my bottom hard in the staff canteen.
 It was all hushed up…and blamed on a diabetic episode.
 He’s now retired."

-The survey also asked if people were aware of colleagues being sexual harassed.
+The survey also asked if people were aware of colleagues being sexually harassed.

 Nearly half told the survey they knew of colleagues who had been subjected to inappropriate touching, while more than 30 said a colleague had been the victim of an attempted or actual sexual assault.